This post may contain affiliate links.

 - Add the beef to the crockpot and all remaining ingredients including the barley to the crockpot and stir well.

 - Cover the crockpot and cook on low for 6-8 hours or until the beef is tender or on high for 4 hours.
+Remove the bay leaf.
+If the soup is too thick add some additional broth, stir and heat for a few more minutes.
+Garnish with fresh parsley and fresh thyme.
+Serve with crusty bread.

 Notes

-- LAYERING FLAVORS: If you are browning the beef I will often add the garlic and onion along with the beef to help them bloom and release their flavors.
+- If you are browning the beef I will often add the garlic and onion along with the beef to help them bloom and release their flavors.
 You can add a bit of broth at the end of the browning process to help release the flavors and deglaze the skillet.
 Then you can add of this into the slow cooker.

-- SEASONING: When slow cooking soup I find it important to taste the flavor towards the end of cooking.
+- When slow cooking soup I find it important to taste the flavor towards the end of cooking.
 Adjust seasoning by adding more spices, salt and pepper.

 If you’re planning to freeze leftovers, does the barley soak up all the broth like rice or noodles would?
 Should I remove some to prep for the freezer and reduce the barley accordingly for the portion being eaten that night?
 I’m thinking of making a double batch and freeze one.